 Coves Keep It Clean

-Places like commercial kitchens, restaurants, and indoor pool rooms often need extra protection so liquid spills don’t compromise the integrity of surrounding walls.
+Places like commercial kitchens and restaurants often need extra protection so liquid spills don’t compromise the integrity of surrounding walls.
 With coved flooring, the epoxy coat on your floor seamlessly continues up the wall from four to eighteen inches or more, depending on the needs of your facility.
 This creates a wall barrier around the room’s floor, protecting the drywall from being soaked by water, cleaning solvents, or other liquids.
 Instead of seeping underneath the floorboards, coved flooring keeps the spill localized, allowing for a thorough cleanup.

 Coves Take a Pounding